Serverless-Devs/Serverless-Devs/docs/en/package_dev.md

   Dev Template for Serverless Devs
 ```

-此时，选择最后的`Dev Template for Serverless Devs`，并按回车：
+Select the last line `Dev Template for Serverless Devs` and press the Enter key.
+The following command output is returned:

 ```shell script
 $ s init